BCGDV/lon-kinbal/src/microservices/readme.md

     - Contain their own deployment configuration files that provision services, deployments and ingresses

 - Each exemplar microservice also provisions it's own dedicated and isolated persistence layer - a PostgreSQL RDS instance.

+## How to deploy
+1. `cd` into the service that you wish to deploy
+2. `cd` into the `kubernetes-config` of the service
+3. Create the deployment using kubectl by executing `kubectl apply -f ./deployment.yaml`
+4. Create the service using kubectl by executing `kubectl apply -f ./service.yaml`
+5. Create the ingress and the API using kubectl by executing `kubectl apply -f ./api_ingress.yaml`

+## How to verify
+1. Open the API-Gateway resource on the AWS console in the region that your cluster is deployed to.
+2. Click on an API and retrieve it's endpoint.
+3. Use a tool like Postman / Insomnia to poll the endpoints.

 ### Service 1